fajardgb/jsPsych-FreemanLab/README.md

 There are many great ready-to-go scripts and examples available [online](https://github.com/jspsych/jsPsych/tree/main/examples).
 Feel free to use them - there is no need to start everything from scratch!

 # Getting Started
 1. Go through the jsPsych [tutorials](https://www.jspsych.org/7.3/tutorials/hello-world/).
+Use **option** 2 (I want to be able to do some customization, but have a simple setup; Download and host jsPsych)
-2. Indicate on **Slack which project you are working** on!
+3. Indicate on **Slack which project you are working** on!
 We don’t want 2 people working on the same thing, and there is lots to choose from!
 4. To start a script, clone this repo, then **make a copy of the SampleExperiment folder**.
 See the [template](#template) section below for more details.
 4. Name each trial with an intuitive name (for data saving later)
    1. E.g: don't call a rating trial simply 'Task1'.